 Brown Sugar - You can use brown sugar, granulated sugar, honey, maple syrup, or a sugar free sweetener (use less).

 Vanilla - Adds to the flavor.
 Almond extract is also delicious.

 Oats - Use rolled oats for the best texture in these banana overnight oats.

 Chia Seeds - Chia seeds help to thicken the overnight oats and add some extra fiber and nutrients.

-If you have any questions, please leave me a comment below.
+If you have any questions about the ingredients in peanut butter banana overnight oats, please leave me a comment below.

 What oats are best for overnight oats?

 Rolled oats are best for overnight oats.
 We like to use GF Harvest Rolled Oats.
 For a smoother, creamier texture you can use quick oats.
 For a chewy texture you can use steel cut oats.